 NCL Cancellation Policy: Can I Get a Refund for My Norwegian Cruise?

-Update, 12/7/2020: On October 31, the U.S. Centers for Disease Control and Prevention allowed its no-sail order to expire and issued a conditional sailing framework, to which all ships must adhere in order to resume cruising.
-Since that time, Norwegian Cruise Line has pushed back its restart date through February 28, 2021, with some ships seeing their voyages canceled into March 2021.
-This directly affects the line's Peace of Mind policy.
+Update, 2/28/2021: On October 31, the U.S. Centers for Disease Control and Prevention allowed its no-sail order to expire and issued a conditional sailing framework, to which all ships must adhere in order to resume cruising.
+Since that time, Norwegian Cruise Line has pushed back its restart date through May 31, 2021.

 It's the worst-case scenario: you have a cruise planned, and you're beyond excited for it, but something has come up, and you're unable to go.
 Can you still cancel?
 Will you get your money back?